appscode/service-broker/docs/guides/walkthrough_elasticsearch.md

 # Walkthrough Elasticsearch

-If we've `Kubedb Service Broker` installed, then we are ready for going forward.
+If we've AppsCode Service Broker installed, then we are ready for going forward.
 If not, then the [installation instructions](/docs/setup/install.md) are ready.

 This document assumes that you've installed Service Catalog onto your cluster.
 If you haven't, please see the [installation instructions](https://github.com/kubernetes-incubator/service-catalog/blob/v0.1.27/docs/install.md).
 Optionally you may install the Service Catalog CLI, svcat.
 Examples for both svcat and kubectl are provided so that you may follow this walkthrough using svcat or using only kubectl.